bluenviron/mediamtx/README.md

 #### Remuxing, re-encoding, compression

 _rtsp-simple-server_ is an RTSP server: it publishes existing streams and does not touch them.
-It is not a media server, that is a far more complex software that can receive existing streams, re-encode them and publish them.
-Therefore, _rtsp-simple-server_ alone cannot change the format, codec or compression of a stream.
+It is not a media server, that is a far more complex and heavy software that can receive existing streams, re-encode them and publish them.

-Nothing forbids from using _FFmpeg_ or _Gstreamer_ together with _rtsp-simple-server_, obtaining the same features of a media server.
-For instance, if we want to re-encode an existing stream, that is available in the `/original` path, and make the modified stream available in the `/compressed` path, it is enough to launch _FFmpeg_ in parallel with _rtsp-simple-server_, with the following syntax:
+To change the format, codec or compression of a stream, you can use _FFmpeg_ or _Gstreamer_ together with _rtsp-simple-server_, obtaining the same features of a media server.
+For instance, if we want to re-encode an existing stream, that is available in the `/original` path, and make the resulting stream available in the `/compressed` path, it is enough to launch _FFmpeg_ in parallel with _rtsp-simple-server_, with the following syntax:
 ```
 ffmpeg -i rtsp://localhost:8554/original -c:v libx264 -preset ultrafast -tune zerolatency -b 600k -f rtsp rtsp://localhost:8554/compressed
 ```